tarr11/tarr11.github.com/_posts/2017-03-21-avoid-using-subdomains-for-your-saas-app.md

 Users may also forget the subdomain when logging in.
 You will need to have a page on your main site that lets them find their subdomain.
 This is extra work for the user and may cause them to drop off.

 ### Forgot password
-If a user can have multiple accounts, then the forgot password page will either The login flow gets more complex when users first have to find their subdomain.
+If a user can have multiple accounts, then the forgot password page will either require the subdomain, or have to find it (via the "Forgot Subdomain" page.
+The login flow gets more complex when users first have to find their subdomain.

 ## Development Complexity